Short Sale Your Florida Home to a Cash Buyer

 Bank Approval Timeline

-Once the bank has the complete package, the loss mitigation negotiator orders a Broker Price Opinion (BPO) to verify the property's value.
+Once the bank has the complete package, the loss mitigation negotiator may order a Broker Price Opinion (BPO) to verify the property's value.
 A BPO is an exterior or interior inspection by a local real estate agent.
-The negotiator compares the BPO value to the offer price, reviews the hardship documentation, and makes a decision.
-This review takes 60 to 120 days for most lenders.
-Some banks are faster; Bank of America and Wells Fargo tend to take the full 120 days.
-After approval, closing happens in 14 to 30 days.
+The negotiator compares the BPO value to the offer price, reviews the hardship documentation, and either approves, counters, denies, or asks for more documents.
+Closing timing after approval depends on the approval letter, title, payoff updates, and seller readiness.

 Florida Statute §702.06: Deficiency Judgments